-- d) Not straddling Machine, - e) Failing to follow course procedure, - f) Crossing the start / finish line before course is completed, - g) Front axle passing a previously rounded marker. - h) Any part of the bike other that the wheels making contact with the ground.
+- f) Crossing the start / finish line before course is completed, - g) Front axle passing a previously rounded marker. - h) Any part of the bike other that the wheels making contact with the ground.

-17.16 LOOPING
+16.16 LOOPING

 (See Orange Course diagram for details)